mdjbru-teaching-material/turku_course/README.md

 * Each concept taught can be illustrated by a real-life example for scientists.
 It is fairly easy to take examples from our real research experience and give it to the students as a training.

+### Prerequisites

+* Realistically, we cannot expect all students to have experience with even basic programming.
+Some will probably have used R but not all, while a few can be already experienced in Python and R.

+* Safe to assume that everybody is beginner and familiar only with Windows or Mac environment.

+* We have to ensure that every concept taught can be understood based on was is explained before.

 ### Detailed contents